380th Air Expeditionary Wing: B-52 era

-To replace the B-47s, the Wing was assigned the Boeing B-52G Stratofortress bomber and received its first aircraft christened "Champlain Lady" on 19 June 1966.
+To replace the B-47s, the Wing was assigned the Boeing B-52G Stratofortress bomber.
+It received its first aircraft, christened "Champlain Lady" on 19 June 1966.
 After the arrival of the new type, another new unit was assigned to the Wing on 25 January 1967, the 310th Air Refueling Squadron.

-On 21 January 1968, tragedy struck the wing again when B-52G 58-188, crashed near Thule Air Base in Greenland while on a Chrome Dome mission.
+On 21 January 1968, tragedy struck the wing again when B-52G, serial 58-0188, crashed near Thule Air Base in Greenland while on a Chrome Dome mission.
 The aircraft was flown by a crew from the 528th Squadron and was carrying four hydrogen bombs when it crashed into an ice covered bay at the western tip of Greenland.
 The crew of seven was composed of Capt.
 John Baug (commander), Capt.
 Leonard Svitenko (co-pilot), Maj.
 Frank Hopkins (radar navigator), Capt.
 Curtis Criss (navigator), Capt.
 Richard Marx (electronic warfare), SSgt.
 Calvin Snapp (gunner) and Maj.
 Alfred J. D'amario (safety officer from Wing HQ).
-Sadly, Capt.
+Capt.
 Svitenko was killed during the crash.

 The Wing's involvement in the Vietnam War was one of temporary duty assignments.
 Tanker and bomber crews of the 380th were temporarily assigned to the Pacific theater in support of B-52 Operation Arc Light missions and KC-135 Operation Young Tiger.
 The KC-135 crews and aircraft supported Southeast Asia operations from October 1966 until 1973.
 The B-52 crews served from 1968 until 1970.